FREE ONLINE ED ASSESSMENT. Start Here

 Beyond protein, you can add more fruits, vegetables, whole grains, nuts and legumes to your diet.
 And try to limit junk foods, of course.

 There are many connections between erectile dysfunction and cardiovascular diseases.
-In fact, ED is considered a vascular disease, meaning it affects blood flow.
+In fact, ED is sometimes considered a vascular disease, meaning it affects blood flow.

 A review showed that ED is commonly seen in men with high blood pressure.
 It also noted that this sexual dysfunction problem could be a side effect of antihypertensive medications.